rahenrique/sqlalchemy-filter/README.md

 > This library was built with a specific use case in mind.
 Because of that,
 > the structure required for this lib to work in a project is too
 > opinionated for a general use out of the box.
 If this is the case for you,
-> Feel free to fork this repository and make all the changes you need, using
+> feel free to fork this repository and make all the changes you need, using
 > this approach as a starting point.

 ## Installation